Solu-victoria/Solu-victoria/README.md

 - 🔭 I’m currently working on [Multi-vendor E-commerce site API](https://www.fothiosmed.com/).

-- 🌱 I’m currently learning more on Python.
+- 🌱 I’m currently learning more about Node.js Python.

 - 👯 I'm willing to work with others, learn from them, and collaborate on projects using PHP, Laravel, or even a different language!